Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Detailed proofs

-\paragraph{Viewing RTT through the lens of bipartite edge coloring} RTT can be visualized as a variant of constrained edge coloring in bipartite graphs (Figure~\ref{fig:main-coloring-orig}).
+where our goal is to have $f(i,j,h) = 1$ if and only if teacher $i$ teaches class $j$ at the $h$-th hour.
+We require the following conditions in our meeting function: \begin{enumerate}[noitemsep] \item $f(i,j,h)=1 \implies h \in T_i$.
+This implies that teachers are only teaching in the hours they are available. \item $\sum_{h \in [3]} f(i,j,h) = R_{ij}$ for all $i \in [n], j\in[m]$.
+This ensures that every class gets the teaching they are required, as specified by $R$. \item $\sum_{i \in [n]} f(i,j,h) \leq 1$ for all $j \in [m]$ and $h \in [3]$.
+This ensures no class is taught by more than one teachers at once. \item $\sum_{j \in [m]} f(i,j,h) \leq 1$ for all $i \in [n]$ and $h \in [3]$.
+This ensures no teacher is teaching more than one class simultaneously. \end{enumerate} \citet{even1975complexity} showed that RTT is NP-hard via a clever reduction from 3-SAT.
+Our strategy is to reduce RTT to our problem. \paragraph{Viewing RTT through the lens of bipartite edge coloring} RTT can be visualized as a variant of constrained edge coloring in bipartite graphs (Figure~\ref{fig:main-coloring-orig}).
 The teachers and classes are the two different sets of vertices, while $R$ gives the adjacency structure.
 There are 3 colors available, corresponding to hours in a day.
 The task is to color the edges of the graph with these $3$ colors such that \begin{enumerate}[noitemsep] \item No two edges of the same color are adjacent.
 This ensures students and classes are at most teaching/taking one session at any given hour (condition 3 and 4) \item Edges adjacent to teacher $i$ are only allowed colors in $T_i$.
 This ensures teachers are only teaching in available hours (condition 1) \end{enumerate} If every edge is colored while obeying the above conditions, then it follows from the tightness of teachers (in the definition of RTT) that every class is assigned their required lessons (condition 2).
 The decision version of the problem is to return if such a coloring is possible. \paragraph{Time Constrained RTT ($Q$-RTT)} A variant of RTT that will be useful is when we impose restrictions on the number of classes being taught at any each hour.
 We call this $Q$-RTT, where $Q = (q_1,q_2,q_3) \in \mathbb{Z}^3$. $Q$-RTT returns true if, in addition to the usual RTT conditions, we require the meeting function to satisfy

 That is, the total number of hours taught by teachers in hour $h$ is exactly $q_h$.
 From the perspective of edge coloring, $Q$-RTT simply imposes an additional restriction on the total number of edges of each color, i.e., there are $q_k$ edges of color $k$ for each $k\in[3]$.